Musa ibn Nusayr

-Musa ibn Nusayr (موسى بن نصير Mūsá bin Nuṣayr; c.
+Musa ibn Nusayr (موسى بن نصير, Mūsā ibn Nuṣayr; c.
 640 – c.
-716) was an Arab general and governor who served under the Umayyad caliphs Abd al-Malik and Al-Walid I. He ruled over the Muslim province of Ifriqiya, and directed the Islamic conquest of the Maghreb as well as the Visigothic Kingdom that controlled the Iberian Peninsula and part of what is now southern France (Septimania).
+716) was an Arab Muslim military commander, statesman, and governor of the Umayyad Caliphate who served under the caliphs Abd al-Malik ibn Marwan and Al-Walid I. As governor of Ifriqiya, he completed the Muslim conquest of the Maghreb, consolidated Umayyad authority across North Africa, and oversaw the Muslim conquest of the Iberian Peninsula, one of the most significant expansions in early Islamic history.
+Under his leadership and that of his generals, most notably Tariq ibn Ziyad, Muslim forces conquered the Visigothic Kingdom of Hispania, establishing Umayyad rule over much of the Iberian Peninsula and extending Islamic influence into parts of southern Gaul (Septimania).

 Background

 Various suggestions have been made as to his ancestry.
 Some say his father belonged to the Lakhmid clan of semi-nomads who lived east of the Euphrates and were allies of the Sassanians, while others claim he belonged to the Banu Bakr confederation.
-One account stated that Musa's father was taken captive after the fall of the Mesopotamian city of Ayn al-Tamr (633).
-According to this account, he was an Arab Christian who was one of a number being held hostage there.
+The most detailed account is that of al-Tabari, who stated that Musa's father was taken captive after the fall of the Mesopotamian city of Ayn al-Tamr (633).
+According to this account, he was an Arab Christian from Banu Yashkur who was one of a number being held hostage there.
 However, al-Baladhuri, relating the same events, states he was an Arab of the Balī tribe, from Jabal al-Jalīl in Palestine.

 As a slave, Musa's father entered the service of Abd al-Aziz ibn Marwan (governor of Egypt and son of the caliph Marwan I) who gave him his freedom.
 He returned to Syria where Musa was born at a place called Kafarmara or Kafarmathra.
 The date of his birth has been given as 640.

 Musa was made co-governor of Iraq by the caliph Abd al-Malik, together with the caliph's brother Bishr ibn Marwan.
 There was some quarrel over missing tax money, and Musa was given the choice: pay a huge fine, or pay with his head.
 His father's patron, Abd al-Aziz ibn Marwan, had a high opinion of Musa, and paid the ransom; he was later responsible for appointing Musa to be governor of Ifriqiya.